vacp2p/rfc/specs/waku/v2/waku-v2.md

 # Security
 Each protocol layer of Waku v2 provides a distinct service and is associated with a separate set of security features and concerns.
 Therefore, the overall security of Waku v2 depends on how different layers are utilized.
 In this section, we overview the security properties of Waku v2 protocols against a static adversarial model which is described below.
-Note that a more extensive security analysis of the  protocols is also supplied in their respective specs.
+Note that a more detailed security analysis of each Waku protocol is supplied in its respective specs as well.

 ## Adversarial Model
 The adversary is considered as a passive entity that attempts to collect information from others to conduct an attack but it does so without violating protocol definitions and instructions.